seoklab/galaxydock_dl/README.md

 # License

-All code is licensed under MIT license, the weights of the neural networks are licensed under CC BY-NC 4.0.
+All code, except for the code in the "binary_src" directory, is licensed under the MIT license.
+The weights of the neural networks are licensed under the CC BY-NC 4.0 license.
+Code in the "binary_src" directory is licensed under the CC BY-NC-ND 4.0 license.